What a Byron Bay Local of 8 Years Wishes Tourists Knew

 Both.
 There are yoga teachers here who've been practicing for 30 years and studios with genuine depth — Byron Yoga Centre and Bamboo Yoga are excellent.
 But there's also a wellness-industrial-complex charging $40 for a class and $200 for a sound bath that would cost $15 anywhere else.
 Use your judgment.
 If it has a heavy Instagram presence and a lot of rose quartz in the marketing, it's probably the second category.

-The Farm for a special meal — their Harvest restaurant uses produce from the grounds.
-For everyday, Sparrow Coffee in Bangalow does the best flat white in the region.
-Combi on Jonson Street is my guilty pleasure for their acai bowls.
-And the Byron Community Market on the first Sunday has street food that beats any restaurant in town for AUD 10-15.
+The Farm for a special meal — its Harvest restaurant cooks with produce from the grounds.
+For everyday, Sparrow Coffee in Bangalow pulls the best flat white in the region.
+Combi on Jonson Street is the guilty-pleasure pick for acai bowls.
+And the Byron Community Market on the first Sunday turns out street food that beats any restaurant in town for AUD 10-15.

 Q: What about the parking situation?

-It's genuinely terrible in peak season.
-I ride my bike everywhere.
+It's genuinely terrible in peak season, which is why locals ride bikes everywhere.
 If you're driving in December or January, use the Park & Ride at Butler Street — it's free and the shuttle runs every 15 minutes.
-Or better yet, get accommodation that's walking distance to town and skip the car entirely for beach days.
+Better yet, book accommodation within walking distance of town and skip the car entirely on beach days.

 Q: Surfing — where should beginners go?